science-code/grasping-benchmarks-panda/README.md

 ## In a nutshell

-> _"Jeez, I wish I hadn't chosen to benchmark all these grasping algorithms"_ - probably you, right now

 In robotics, it is often useful to try different grasp planners on the same task.
 At any given time, simply looking at the most promising and cited approaches brings up a good handful of well-performing pieces of work.
 Users might want to try out a few of these for different purposes, for instance benchmarking or finding the best performing approach for a specific task.
 Grasping pipelines are, however, usually quite articulated and complex and users will find themselves knee-deep in a puddle of missing dependencies, lack of interface standardization and middleware support.

 ## Overview